jiuqi9997/Xray-yes/README.md

 Root permission required

-Xray falls back to nginx, which is used as the backend to store a static website.
+Xray falls back to nginx, which is used as the backend to store a default webpage.

 ## Usage
 - Interactive